dataindataout/yb_day2ops/README.md

 1. The replication state, status, etc. (in particular status="Running" doesn't change if the replication is paused).
 2. The replication state, status, etc. don't change if a universe itself is paused.

+##### obs-xcluster
+Given a universe name, determine if it is a source, target, or neither.
+If it is a source, show the target universe name.
+If it is a target, show the source universe name.

+Use the `--universe-name` flag to bypass providing this value interactively.

 ## Roadmap

 Please submit an issue for any requests for features or relative prioritization.